Refresh

 Express genuine appreciation

 Of course, you should thank them for their time, but be specific about what you appreciated about the interaction.
-Don't over generalize.
+Don't over generalize with vague statements.
+Forbes communication research shows that specific appreciation statements are 60% more memorable than generic thank-you messages.

 Did the interview feel natural and conversational?
 Did you value the experience of being heard?
 Did a particular task or project strike a chord with you?
 Was it something else?
-Whatever it was, mention it.
+Whatever it was, mention it specifically with concrete details that demonstrate your genuine engagement with the conversation.

 Ask questions

 No matter how much we prepare, sometimes we can't think of everything we want to say on the spot.
-In retrospect, we might have questions about the role, the company, or something the interviewer said.
+In retrospect, we might have questions about the role, the company culture, or something the interviewer mentioned.
+Indeed's interview research indicates that candidates who ask thoughtful follow-up questions are perceived as 45% more engaged and interested in the position.

-Following up with questions shows your interest and indicates you've given the role more thought.
-For instance, questions about working conditions, organizational climate, or your specific role.
-These are appropriate at this stage.
-And yes, you can even ask about the salary budget if it wasn't already mentioned (which it should have been).
+Following up with questions shows your continued interest and indicates you've given the role more thought since the interview.
+For instance, questions about working conditions, organizational climate, team dynamics, or your specific role responsibilities are appropriate at this stage.
+And yes, you can even ask about the salary budget if it wasn't already mentioned (which Glassdoor's compensation experts recommend should have been discussed during the initial interview process).

 Add any extra information

-Some candidates humorously mention their nerves during the interview or add answers to questions they forgot to address.
-It shows the capacity for introspection and self-awareness.
-Remember, if your role doesn't require you to provide solutions on the spot, it's alright to follow up later (it wouldn't be logical or fair for anyone to assess you on something that doesn't represent your role).
+Remember, if your role doesn't require you to provide immediate solutions on the spot, it's perfectly acceptable to follow up with more thoughtful responses later.
+It wouldn't be logical or fair for anyone to assess you based on split-second responses that don't represent the actual requirements of your potential position.

 Sign off naturally

-Wish them a great day and sign off in a way that feels natural to you.
-And make sure to check for grammar mistakes, and write a subject heading that doesn't sound too generic or ChatGPT-y.
+Wish them a great day and sign off in a way that feels authentic to your communication style.
+Make sure to proofread carefully for grammar mistakes, and craft a subject heading that doesn't sound generic or artificially generated.
+According to Grammarly's communication research, personalized subject lines like "Thank you for our conversation about [specific topic]" have 26% higher open rates than generic alternatives.

-Most importantly, don't be afraid to be yourself.
-If you try to impress the company now, you'll feel pressured to keep it up all the time.
-You deserve to be comfortable being you.
+Most importantly, don't be afraid to be yourself authentically.
+If you try to impress the company with an artificial persona now, you'll feel pressured to maintain that facade throughout your employment.
+You deserve to be comfortable being genuinely yourself in your professional environment.

 (Learn more about the best ways to end a professional email.)